willfaught/paige/exampleSite/content/shortcodes/image.md

 title = "Image"
 +++

-Paige provides a `paige/image` shortcode for displaying an image.
+The `paige/image` shortcode displays an image.

 <!--more-->